-- Data and reports will be added for the Coal and Lewis Creek basins as they become available.
+- Data and reports will be added for the remainder of Bellevue streams as they are finalized.

 Frequently asked questions

-An experienced team of two to three Bellevue staff will walk the entire length of each stream from its mouth to its headwaters gathering physical and biological data.
+An experienced team of two to three Bellevue staff walked the entire length of each stream from its mouth to its headwaters gathering physical and biological data.

-Data will include stream characteristics such as habitat type, length, width, depth, substrate type, and presence of large woody debris and fish.
-The purpose of these surveys is to assess the health of our stream basins as a whole, they are not focused on individual properties.
+Data used to help characterize the stream was collected, such as habitat type, length, width, depth, substrate type, and presence of large woody debris and fish.
+The purpose of these surveys was to assess the health of our stream basins as a whole, they were not focused on individual properties.

-Surveys will take place when stream conditions and flow allow.
-Larger creeks such as Coal, Lewis and Kelsey will be surveyed during summer/early fall, when stream flows are safe for wading.
+Stream habitat surveys were conducted across approximately 80-miles of Bellevue’s open stream channels from June of 2018 to October of 2020.
+Surveys took place when stream conditions and flow allowed.
+Larger creeks such as Coal, Lewis and Kelsey were surveyed during summer/early fall, when stream flows were safe for wading.
 Tributaries and smaller creeks like Yarrow, Sears, and Valley may be surveyed year-round, if they have streamflow.
-Surveys will likely be ongoing through early 2021.
+Previous surveys occurred in Vasa Creek (2014) and West Tributary (2016).